Charlotte Tilbury Beauty

-Charlotte Tilbury Beauty Ltd is a cosmetics company registered in the United Kingdom.
+Charlotte Tilbury Beauty Ltd is a British cosmetics company registered in the United Kingdom.
 It was founded in 2013 by Charlotte Tilbury, a British makeup artist who is also chair.
 The company is headquartered in Surrey Street, London in the United Kingdom.
 The current CEO is Lady Demetra Pinsent.
 In 2018, Charlotte Tilbury Beauty Ltd had a revenue of £100.9 million.